Conflux-Chain/conflux-rust/internal_contract/README.md

 ConfluxScan may mark a contract as debug mode if the contract has non-zero admin address. **So remember, if you think the contract is ready for production environment, you should set admin address to zero.**

-The `AdminControl` contract also provides a query interface `getAdmin(address contractAddr)` which can called by anyone.
+The `AdminControl` contract also provides a query interface `getAdmin(address contractAddr)` which can be called by anyone.

 **Corner cases:**
 1. The admin is set at the start of contract creation.
 So if sender `A` creates contract `B` and set admin to `C` during contract construction, the admin will be `C` when the contract is deployed.